GeoscienceAustralia/sira/docs/source/index.rst

 :Release: |release|

-SIFRA stands for **System for Infrastructure Facility Resilience Analysis**.
+SIFRA is a **System for Infrastructure Facility Resilience Analysis**.
 SIFRA comprises a method and software tools that provide a framework for simulating the fragility of infrastructure facilities to natural hazards, based on assessment of the fragilities and configuration of